Graduate students may apply for federal Direct Unsubsidized Loans by completing the Free Application for Federal Student Aid (FAFSA).

 - The FAFSA must be filed for each academic year (July 1 to June 30).

-In addition to the annual forms, the following documents need to be completed only once:
+In addition to the annual FAFSA, the following documents are required:

-- Federal Direct Loan Master Promissory Note (This loan application has no dollar amount and is valid for up to 10 years.)
+- Federal Direct Loan master promissory note.
+This loan document has no dollar amount and is valid for up to 10 years in most cases.

 After Your Financial Aid File is Complete

 You must inform the Office of Financial Aid when registering for each enrollment period.
 Graduate students must be enrolled at least half time each semester to be eligible for federal financial aid.
 For the fall and spring semesters, half time is 4.5 credits.
 For summer sessions, 3 credits is considered half time.
 Doctoral candidates enrolled in the dissertation research and writing course qualify as at least half time.
 You must also maintain a cumulative GPA of 3.0 to be eligible for federal financial aid.

 If you are less than half time for any semester, or not registered for a given semester, you are considered to be on a leave of absence and your grace period for your loans begins after your last date of attendance.

 Loan amounts per semester are based on:

 - Your tuition (per credit enrolled) plus fees

 - A $100 book allowance for each course